-A robotic lawn mower will not always trim the edges perfectly, so if you want a perfect manicured edge on your grass then you’ll need to keep your strimmer handy.
+A robot lawn mower will not always trim the edges perfectly, so if you want a perfect manicured edge on your grass then you’ll need to keep your strimmer handy.

 The upfront cost is often higher

-As we have mentioned a bit further up in this post, robotic lawn mowers are often more cost-prohibitive than a push mower due to the upfront price tag.
+As we have mentioned a bit further up in this post, the robot lawn mowers are often more cost-prohibitive than push mower due to the upfront price tag.
 However, as they don’t use gas and have low operating costs, they could save you money in the long term.